-Everyone had their own life hacks to make the dreaded outdoor chores more bearable each season.
+Everyone had their own life hacks to make the dreaded outdoor chores more bearable each season (some just hire someone to do it).
 Here’s the 4 best fall leaf cleanup hacks we’ve seen by crafty homeowners.
 Have a better leaf hack?
-Send it to us at email@example.com.
+Send it to us at firstname.lastname@example.org.

 4. Make It A Fun Game For The Kids 🎃No we’re not recommending exploiting child labor, but if you have kids of your own, they can easily be excited to help their mom or dad do yard work. ou can turn the boring chore of cleaning up leaves into a friendly competition, or you can incentivize them with their favorite fall food or candy after it’s all done and make a yearly tradition out of it.